onchain-id/EIPs/EIPS/eip-7xxx.md

 ## Abstract

 ONCHAINID is a blockchain-based identity system that combines the functionalities of a key manager and a claim holder.
 The key manager holds keys to sign actions and execute instructions, while the claim holder manages claims that can be attested by third parties or self-attested.
-The identity contract defined by ONCHAINID, known as IIdentity, integrates these functionalities, providing a comprehensive solution for individuals and organizations to enforce compliance and access digital assets.
+The identity contract defined by ONCHAINID `IIdentity` integrates these functionalities, providing a comprehensive solution for individuals and organizations to enforce compliance and access digital assets.

 ## Motivation